huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 * Making money is an action.
 Keeping money is behavior/habit.
 Growing money is knowledge/skill.
 * The proper financial mindset is to be scared enough to save for the short run and brave enough to invest for the long run.
 	* Mental Shift: Consumer(ism) → Producer/Creator/Owner/Investor
+* Earning more money increases freedom.
+Spending less than you earn reduces stress.

 # [Enough is enough](embrace-the-beauty-of-enoughness.md)